-I checked some respected reviewers and haven’t found anybody with a theory of what it’s all about, so I don’t feel too stupid when I throw my hands up in defeat: Deer is a mechanical, minimalist exercise in the torment the audience.
+I checked some respected reviewers and haven’t found anybody with a theory of what it’s all about, so I don’t feel too stupid when I throw my hands up in defeat: Deer is a mechanical, minimalist exercise in torment for the audience.
 I’ve already heard that some consider the whole enterprise to be a stealth comedy, that some audiences find it perversely funny.
 I’m glad somebody had a good time: it’s just a movie, after all.
 And it may be performing a service, giving misanthropes an outlet for energy they might otherwise use to pull the wings off innocent flies.

 Lionsgate’s Blu-ray of The Killing of a Sacred Deer is an excellent encoding of a show with clinically precise cinematography that helps keep us at an even further emotional distance from the characters.
 The one time that Stephen throws a marital tantrum, scattering silverware and breaking dishes, he does so in a kitchen so antiseptic, it could be part of Kier Dullea’s alien prison in 2001.
 Lanthimos has so dulled the human dimension of what we see, he makes the calculated anti-dramas of Robert Bresson look animated, mirthful.
 The movie is consistent.
 Will I see it again in five years (dragged kicking and screaming) and suddenly discover that it’s a timeless masterpiece?